johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 - Two timestamps corresponding to the same UTC time but with different timestamps
 - Two measurements representing the same length but using different units
 - Two unicode strings with the same NFC normalization but different codepoints
-- Two different numeric types with the same numeric value
+- Two numeric values of different types representing the same value point on the number line

 But it is best to think of each of these as **different** values that can be used to **represent** the **same underlying value**.